G Lyon & JGLB is a concert band. Johnny G Lyon & JGLB is a PARTY

 this page under construction

-G Lyon & JGLB (aka the Johnny G Lyon Band, or just JGLB) is inarguably
+JGLB (aka the Johnny G Lyon Band, or just JGLB) is inarguably one of the

-one of the most durable bands in Tampa history.
-Almost any venue in the bay area
+most durable bands in Tampa history.
+Almost any venue in the bay area that has

-that has featured live music within the last 3 decades has hosted the JGLB (or its' antecedents) at one time or another.
-JGLB
+featured live music within the last 3 decades has hosted the JGLB (or its' antecedents) at one time or another.
+JGLB has performed

-by the Tampa Tribune reader's poll three times.
-JGLB produced the soundtrack
+Tribune reader's poll three times.
+JGLB produced the soundtrack for a series

-for a series of promotional videos for Tampa's WFTS Channel 28.
-They have also
+of promotional videos for Tampa's WFTS Channel 28.
+They have also been the subject

-Tribune for the first time.
+first time.
 In 1981, Johnny moved to L.A.
 California.
-Since then, his music has appeared on major
+Since then, his music has appeared on major motion picture

 gig, the L. A. Weekly said Johnny "ignites the room with tough rhythm and rock sounds."